 C₄ = 0.75 mF

 C₁ + C₂ + C₃ + C₄ = 30 mF + 0.5 mF + 6 mF + 0.75 mF = 37.25 mF

 We can write the result for capacitors in parallel in a different form, using scientific notation:

 C = 3.725·10⁻² F

-Although the evaluation isn't a difficult one, we recommend that you use our parallel capacitor calculator to check if your calculation is correct!
+Although the evaluation isn't complex, we recommend you use our parallel capacitor calculator to check if your calculation is correct!